YangLab-SDU/trRosettaRNA2/README.md

 Starting from an MSA, the trRosettaRNA2 pipeline comprises the following steps:

- - Secondary structure (SS) prediction using a transformer network
+ - Secondary structure (SS) prediction using a transformer network.
  - 3D structure prediction using an end-to-end neural network.
  - (optional) 3D structure folding by energy minimization.